Crab trap: Ring crab traps

+Pyramids

 Pyramid crab traps are flat when lying on the bottom of the seafloor, but when raised to the surface, they form the shape of a pyramid.
 This trap is similar to the ring crab trap because there are no walls or cage that prevents the crabs from escaping before pulling it to the surface.
 The benefits of the pyramid crab trap over the ring crab trap is that the pyramid crab trap is slightly sturdier and can be used in waters with stronger currents.

+Boxes

 Box crab traps are made from a strong non-collapsible wire.
 The main advantages of this crab trap are that once the crab enters searching for the bait it cannot escape, guaranteeing a catch when the crab enters.
 Along with this comes the added bonus of not having to regularly check the trap.
-The down side of this trap is storing and transporting it since it does not collapse.
+A downside of this trap is storing and transporting it since it does not collapse.

+Trot lines

 Trot line crab fishing was used exclusively by commercial crabbers from 1870 to 1929, but this method has since been almost entirely replaced by the use of crab pots and crab traps.
 A trotline is a baited, hook-less, long line that is usually anchored on the bottom and attached to anchored buoys.
 This trotline is baited and after some time, the fisherman pulls the trotline up with crabs hopefully biting on the bait.